gbv/jskos/jskos.md

-download     [URL]          location of a file in given format mimetype     string         Internet Media Type (also known as MIME type) format       [URI]          data format identifier of the file
+download     [URL]          location of a file in given format mimetype     string         Internet Media Type (also known as MIME type) format       [URI]          data format identifier of the file license      [set]          license which the data can be used under

 Field `download` is mandatory but this requirement will be dropped in a later version of this specification.